Last Updated on: 1st October 2023, 08:50 am

-Sometimes referred to as “the chicken of the sea,” due to its delicate taste and versatility, tuna is a saltwater fish that belongs to the mackerel family.
-Tuna is a staple of many pantries and can also be offered to hermit crabs, with certain caveats.
+Sometimes referred to as “the chicken of the sea” due to its delicate taste and versatility, tuna is a saltwater fish that belongs to the mackerel family.

-Unfortunately, tuna consumption does have drawbacks, especially when canned.
-All tuna contains mercury (a heavy metal), the consumption of which must be strictly limited.
-Tinned tuna is also often high in salt (sodium) and could be preserved with brine, which contains toxic additives.
+Unfortunately, tuna contains mercury (a heavy metal), the consumption of which must be limited.
+Tinned tuna is often high in salt (sodium) and could be preserved with brine.

 Do Hermit Crabs Like Tuna?